-Electricity and Applied Electronics - 0805 Full Year - 1 Credit Grade 10 - 12
+Electricity and Applied Electronics Full Year - 1 Credit Course# 0805 Grade 10 - 12 This course may be used as a third math credit.
+4446 10 12

 Electricity and Applied Electronics is a one-year course which explores the field of basic electricity and applied electronics through a series of activities.
 These activities will demonstrate processes of circuit design, circuit layouts, fabrications, basic troubleshooting, residential wiring, and basic automotive electricity.
 In our applied technology laboratories, students will be challenged to participate in authentic learning tasks and start solving problems through instruction and self- directed inquiry.
 This course will help align students to become college-and career-ready.
 If you have a general interest in this particular field or if you have plans to join one of our CTE programs, this is a great course for you!
-(NOT A COMPUTER COURSE) This course may be used as a third unit of Math or Science.
+(NOT A COMPUTER COURSE)

-Media Production Technology - 0807 Half Year - 1/2 Credit Grade 10 - 12
+Media Production Technology Half Year - 1/2 Credit Course# 0807 Grade 10 - 12